 I want to be Left Behind, by James Michael Jones–reblogged below this text and my comments.

-THIS is the Parousia, the Second Advent, the final judgment, (vv.
+THIS is the Parousia, “the coming of the Son of Man,” the Second Advent, the final judgment, (vv.
 27, 29-31, 44), not some secret “beam me up Scotty!” fiction.
 This context leaves “Left Behind” out in the cold.
 [The enigmatic saying about the vultures receives a variety of educated guesses.]
-And the context of the primary passage which is distorted to fit the modern “Rapture” doctrine also leaves the fiction behind. https://textsincontext.wordpress.com/2013/05/11/second-coming-rapture-vs-scripture-christian/
+And the context of the primary passage (which is distorted to fit the modern “Rapture” doctrine) also leaves the fiction behind.
+See the clear context of 1 Thessalonians– https://textsincontext.wordpress.com/2013/05/11/second-coming-rapture-vs-scripture-christian/

 Left Behind will be released in theaters soon.
 One of the verses used to describe the Rapture is Matthew 24:40.
 It states: “Then two men will be in the field; one will be taken and one left.”
 According to supporters of the Left Behind series of books and films, no one wants to be ‘left behind’.